ks982579/ksulldev-astro/src/pages/posts/20230708-switch-to-netflify.md

 ---
-layout: '@layouts/Layout.astro'
+layout: '@layouts/BlogLayout.astro'
 title: 'New Website with Netlify'
-PubDate: 2023-07-08
+pubDate: 2023-07-08
 description: 'Quick blog about creating a new website on the Netlify platform.'
-author: 'Astro Learner'
+author: 'Kevin Sullivan'
 tags: ["astro", "blogging", "netlify", "lfs", "large media"]
 draft: false
 ---